physikerwelt/mediawiki-services-texvcinfo/README.md

 .
 In the (/vis/index.html) is a 90° rotated version of the interactive Reingold–Tilford tree from http://bl.ocks.org/mbostock/4339083, that displays (vis/data.json).

+##Error codes
+Status is one character:

+- "+" : success! result is in 'output'
+- "E" : Lexer exception raised
+- "F" : TeX function not recognized
+- "S" : Parsing error
+- "-" : Generic/Default failure code.
+Might be an invalid argument, output file already exist, a problem with an external command ...

 ## License